bitfocus/companion-module-disguise-liveupdate/HELP.md

 | Transport playhead | `transportManager:default` | `object.player.tRender` |
 | Screen offset (vector) | `ledscreen:myledscreen` | `object.offset` |

-**Note:** This feedback doesn't provide visual feedback itself - it only manages subscriptions.
-Use Companion's expression variables for visual feedback.
+**Note:** This feedback manages the subscription lifecycle.
+For visual feedback based on the variable value, use Companion's expression system.

 ### Connection OK
 Indicates whether the module is connected to Disguise Designer.